 “Don’t let your body control your mind, let your mind control your body.”

 It’s as if there is a battle between team body and team mind.
+The was the mind being a dictator and the body the subject, not a mind-body democracy.

 I used to think and teach like this before it became clear what embodiment and specifically what “embodied peace” was.